Symmetries of Spin-Splitting Induced by Spin-Orbit Coupling in Non-magnetic Crystals: Multipole Representations of the Spin-Splitting Hamiltonians

 We identified polynomials of $(x,y,z)$ that transform as a given irrep using the projection operator (Eq.~\ref{eqn:PO}) acting on different polynomials of increasing order.
 In Fig.~\ref{fig:cubic}(b), we list the lowest-order E-multipoles that transform as the same irrep as the ET-multipoles in parentheses, and show sketches of their isosurfaces.
 For example, the D-1 and D-2 terms induced by the electrotoroidal quadrupoles (ET-2) correspond to electric octupole (E-3) and dotriacontapole (32-pole, E-5) moments.

 The lowest-order E-multipole that transforms the same way as the electric toroidal monopole (ET-0) is the electric \textit{pentahectadodecapole} (512-pole, E-9).
-To visualize it, we use DFT to obtain the charge density of a hypothetical system LaCeBe$_{26}$ in the chiral space group $F432$.
-We show in Fig.~\ref{fig:E512}, from different angles of view, the DFT charge density projected onto the $A_{1u}^+$ irrep~\cite{Prodencer_1, Prodencer_2}.
-The DFT calculation is conducted using the same settings documented in Appendix~\ref{sm:dft}, except for a cut-off energy of 380~eV.
-Crystal structure is obtained from Materials Project Database (mp-1222939) and fully relaxed.
+To visualize it, we use density functional theory (DFT) to obtain the charge density of a hypothetical system LaCeBe$_{26}$~\cite{lacebe26} in the chiral space group $F432$.
+We show in Fig.~\ref{fig:E512}, from different angles of view, the DFT charge density projected onto the $A_{1u}^+$ irrep~\cite{Prodencer_1, Prodencer_2}\footnote{The DFT calculation is conducted using the same settings documented in Appendix~\ref{sm:dft}, except for a cut-off energy of 380~eV, with on-site inter-electron repulsion of U=3~eV (7~eV) for La-$d$ (Ce-$f$) orbitals.
+Crystal structure is obtained from Materials Project Database (mp-1222939)~\cite{lacebe26} and fully relaxed.}.
 The reason of such a high-order E-multipole being necessary to represent ET-0 is that it must preserve all rotation symmetries while breaking $\mathcal{I}$ and all mirror symmetries.
 In $m\bar{3}m$, there are 24 improper rotations (including mirrors) to be broken, while there are 24 proper rotations to be preserved.
 Only a cubic harmonic with 48 lobes ($l$=9) can achieve both at the same time.

 A nonzero expectation value of ET-0 ($A_{1u}^+$) reduces the point group symmetry from $m\bar{3}m$ ($O_h$) to $432$ ($O$).
 Materials with point group $432$ would display a spin-splitting pattern that is completely isotropic in the lowest order of $\vb*{k}$.
 We performed a materials database search to find such a material, but found that this is an exceedingly rare point group in symmorphic crystals, and we could not identify any synthesized inorganic crystals with space group $P432$, $I432$, or $F432$.
 On the other hand, there are many experimentally observed compounds with nonsymmorphic space groups with $432$ point symmetry.
 In Appendix~\ref{sm:dft}, we report the electronic structure of Mo$_3$Al$_2$C with space group $P4_132$~\cite{Zhigadlo2018, Wu2024, Wu2025} from DFT using the Vienna Ab initio Simulation Package (VASP)~\cite{Kohn1965,Kresse1996_DFT1,Kresse1996_DFT2,Blochl1994PAW1,kresse1999PAW2,Perdew1996_PBE,Perdew2008_PBEsol}, and show that it exhibits Weyl-type spin-splitting pattern without any Rashba or Dresselhaus effects present.